tay-bird/nand2tetris/README.md

 - Man the full adder took me way longer than it should have lol.

 - I built the Inc16 with a Not-Or (to get an alwasy 1 value) and a bunch of half adders.
 Then I learned about `true`.
 Oof.

+- Wow the ALU was fun!
+I misunderstood how the HDL worked again, though.
+I built an Or16Way and a Sig (return the signing bit) gate because I didn't know how to subscript the output of intermediate gates.
+After finishing my work, I found [this person's](https://github.com/xctom/Nand2Tetris/blob/master/projects/02/ALU.hdl) solution which does the subscripting I tried to do in an incorrect way.
+TIL!